limzykenneth/p5.wasm/README.md

 2. index.bundle.js
 3. p5.wasm

-To use the files, you must put them in a folder called `wasm` in your web server's root, then in your HTML file after including `p5.js`, you can then include `p5.wasm.js` with a `<script>` tag.
+To use the files, you must put them in the same folder, then in your HTML file after including `p5.js`, you can then include `p5.wasm.js` with a `<script>` tag.
 You should not include the other two files within the HTML file, they will be loaded by `p5.wasm.js`.
-If you cannot put the files in a folder called `wasm` at root, then you will need to follow the build steps outlined below to build a copy yourself with the right path.

 It is not enough however to just include the files.
 To be able to start using p5.wasm you will need to wait for `index.bundle.js` and `p5.wasm` to finish loading asynchronously by `p5.wasm.js`, otherwise your p5 sketch may be initialized before p5.wasm's functions are attached to the p5 prototype object.